weidongxu-microsoft/work-notes/fluent-v2-overview.md

 ## Generated code

-The generated code is basically follow same style as data-plane, except naming convention.
+The generated code basically follows same style as data-plane, except naming convention.

 And the code can be called by customer.
 For example, <a name="gen_storage_account">to create a storage account</a>.